DataSunrise Data Masking for Oracle

 - Retail company shares sales information with market researchers.

 The point is that in most cases third-party specialists don’t need real data the database contains.
 An environment mimicking a real production database is enough.
-The best way to protect sensitive data while transferring it to third-party is to replace it with some neutral data.
+The best way to protect sensitive data while transferring it to a third party is to replace it with some neutral data.
 And the most efficient way to do this is masking.

 The important point is that masked data should be consistent enough to support proper functioning of the third party’s application.
 In simple words, the main purpose of masking is to make sensitive data useless for bad guys while keeping it useful for the ones that should receive it.

 Sometimes in such situations, static masking is used.
 It allows you to provide the third party with a stand-alone copy of a real database containing some neutral data instead of sensitive data.
 While this method is reliable, it could be pricey and time-consuming.

 That’s why in most cases dynamic data masking is preferable.
 Unlike static data masking, dynamic data masking is about obfuscating sensitive data on-the-fly, while transferring it to outsource parties.
 In this case, actual database contents remain intact and only database output is obfuscated.

 DataSunrise dynamic masking tool functions as a proxy between clients (those third-party specialists) and your Oracle database.
-Clients contact production database through DataSunrise proxy only (any direct access to database is disabled).
+Clients contact the production database through DataSunrise proxy only (any direct access to the database is disabled).

 Oracle data masking tool intercepts client query, changes it according to existing security policies and redirects modified (“masked”) query to the database.
-Having received “masked” query, the database outputs fake (obfuscated) data instead of real values originally requested by the client.
+Having received a “masked” query, the database outputs fake (obfuscated) data instead of real values originally requested by the client.
 Since no real data leaves the database, this method of data obfuscation is very reliable.

 And this is how it looks like